ppj/ppj.github.io/source/_posts/2014-09-03-my-first-look-at-basics-of-web-development.markdown

 <div>At the end of this exercise, I should have a fair idea about...</div>
 - how the web server handles the requests from the client (typically, a web browser)
-- how the web servier issues responses back to the client
+- how the web server issues responses back to the client
-- how to simulate a stateful experience using a stateless protocol using browser cookies
+- how to simulate a 'stateful' experience using a stateless protocol using browser cookies
 The more traditional way is to use a database, but that is a bigger topic which is why it should be avoided for now.

-Once i familiriaze myself with the above, i should put the knowledge to use by developing a web-version of...
+Once i familiarize myself with the above, i should put the knowledge to use by developing a web-version of ...
 ...... drum-roll .....
 yes ...... the BlackJack game!